DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-02-15-some-non-functional-requirement-of-distributed-system.md

 ## Reliability

+Before understanding about reliability, some concepts that are very vital for us:
+- a fault means that one component of the system deviate from its spec.

+    It's impossible to reduce the probability of a fault to zero, therefore it is usually best to design  fault-tolerance mechanisms that prevent faults from causing failures.

+- a failure means when the system as a whole stops providing the required service to the user.

 Reliability is the ability of the system that continues working correctly under the faults of software and hardware, human errors.